 It depends.
 The Family Educational Rights and Privacy Act (FERPA) will apply in situations involving student records and related student information.
 Confidentiality also will apply in the context of teacher evaluations.

-However, under certain circumstances, be aware that any information you provide may ultimately be shared with other school personnel and officials, as well as outside parties such as the Texas Education Agency, State Board for Educator Certification, Texas Department of Family and Protective Services, law enforcement agencies and possibly others.
+However, under certain circumstances, be aware that any information you provide may ultimately be shared with other school district personnel and officials, as well as outside parties such as the Texas Education Agency, State Board for Educator Certification, Texas Department of Family and Protective Services, law enforcement agencies and possibly others.

 Do I have to answer questions in the meeting?